What is a primary source?

 Find Primary Sources

 The Library owns many primary source materials, some online, others in the general or special collections.
-Use Blais when you know the title of a specific resource and want to know if it's available in the Library’s collections.
+Search our holdings when you know the title of a specific resource and want to know if it's available in the Library’s collections.
 You can visit the Claremont Colleges Digital Library and Special Collections online.
 Visit Special Collections in Honnold/Mudd Library in person for the best assistance with those collections.